Surrounded by forests, Hiroshima city has become world-famous as the ‘city-of-peace’.

 Where to Stay in Hiroshima

 In Hiroshima city: I’d recommend any of the hotels downtown along peace boulevard for great views and convenient location to walk to shops and sightseeing.
 The KNOT is a popular hotel in a good location, also the Mitsui Garden and Dormy Inn as well as the new Hilton hotel get good reviews.

 Smaller hotels like the KIRO are also in a good area.
 Near the castle, a popular hotel is the Rihga Royal which overlooks the Hiroshima Castle grounds.
 If you want to stay near the station, the Sheraton Grand Hiroshima or Granvia Hiroshima are popular hotels with good views of the mountains.

 I hope this introductory Hiroshima city guide inspires you to add it to your next itinerary.
 If you have any questions or feedback, please leave a comment below...

 About the Author

 JJWalsh from Hawaii, now calls Hiroshima home after 25+ years.
 She runs Inbound Ambassador, a sustainable travel-tourism consulting, content & training business.
-JJ also co-founded the website Get Hiroshima created for locals in 1999, and arranges bespoke tours in Hiroshima that promote sustainability.
-Her weekly talk show-podcast Seek Sustainable Japan has over 400 live interviews and on-location talks with ‘good people doing great things in Japan’.
+JJ also co-founded Get Hiroshima in 1999, and arranges bespoke tours in Hiroshima that promote sustainability.
+Her weekly talk show-podcast Seek Sustainable Japan has over 400 live interviews.

 Location Guide Map: Hiroshima City